philw/chasqui/README.md

 #### 4 run_maze()
-This is very like **search_to(target)** but it calls the function **run_to(target)** run_to does not update the map or flood the maze.
+This is very like **search_to(target)** but it calls the function **run_to(target)** which does not update the map or flood the maze.
 It also uses faster speed and acceleration.